pinohu/DYNASTY/ohu-legacy-codex/volume-iii-revenue-business-systems/book-5-directory-empire/chapter-13-directory-selection-development.md

 ### Best Practices for GPT Interactions

 **Be Specific About Your Niche**:
-- ❌ "Design a directory"
+- âŒ "Design a directory"
-- ✅ "Design a directory for Tax Resolution Specialists targeting businesses with IRS debt, focusing on major metropolitan areas"
+- âœ… "Design a directory for Tax Resolution Specialists targeting businesses with IRS debt, focusing on major metropolitan areas"

 **Provide Context**:
 - Share your platform choice (Brilliant Directories, custom, etc.)